 - Bolster college and career counseling services that support access and completion, especially for students in underserved schools

-- Help post-secondary institutions provide support services such as transportation and child care services, increase access to Adult Basic Education to put adults on a path to obtain a two or four year degree, make it easier for colleges to offer additional courses for mandatory classes, and for students to complete three-year degree programs
+- Help post-secondary institutions provide support services such as transportation and child care services, increase access to Adult Basic Education to put adults on a path to obtain a two or four year degree, and make it easier for colleges to offer additional courses for mandatory classes and for students to complete three-year degree programs

 - Invest more in expanding the GI Bill and additional national public service programs